AzizBgBoss/MicroCityNDS/README.md

 A port of MicroCity by AzizBgBoss to the NDS, original Arduboy game by jhhoward.<br>
 [![Downloads](https://img.shields.io/github/downloads/AzizBgBoss/MicroCityNDS/total.svg?label=downloads)](https://github.com/AzizBgBoss/MicroCityNDS/releases)

+## Note
+This only works on real hardware, emulator don't run well and melonDS can't handle SD card emulation properly.

 ## What did I change?
 - Ported to NDS (obviously lol).
 - Made the screen bigger (shoutout to jhhoward for making it very easy and accessible).